JensRantil/jensrantil.github.io/content/posts/2024-02-25_a-data-structures-curriculum.md

     * Distributed caches: Redis and Memcached

 * Sorting Algorithms
-  * What are common sorting techniques?
+  * What are some common sorting techniques?
   * What are the fastest sorting algorithms in terms of time complexity?
   * What is the difference between a stable and unstable sorting algorithm?
   * How do you sort an array in NodeJS/JavaScript?
 Which sorting algorithm is used?